ctm/mb2-doc/README.md

 ## Desired Minimal Functionality

-I'd like mb2 to be able to deal close analogs to all the [BARGE 2019 tournaments](https://irp-cdn.multiscreensite.com/7fa840da/files/uploaded/2019_BARGE_structures%20v2.pdf) as well as the EMBARGO 2020 tournaments.
+I'd like mb2 to be able to deal close analogs to all the [BARGE 2019 tournaments](https://irp-cdn.multiscreensite.com/7fa840da/files/uploaded/2019_BARGE_structures%20v2.pdf) as well as the [EMBARGO 2020 tournaments](https://www.barge.org/schedule1).

 Albeit with a few nits, mb2 already deals all the games in the [BARGE 2019 Rule Book](http://www.ceemeck.org/BARGERuleBook2019/).

-###### The seven missing games

-Oops.
-There are no missing games.
-The heading still says "The seven missing games", because I foolishly made a link to this section without thinking about how quickly I could implement the (then seven) remaining games.

-So, although they haven't been tested much, mb2 supports all of the games in the BARGE 2019 Rule Book.

 `game`
 without an argument lists the games that are at available: